creme332/creme332.github.io/_posts/2026-01-25-building-crawler.md

 /**
  * Generates a unique file name for an asset.
 It is important to hash the asset URL as it may contain query parameters.
  * @param {URL} assetUrl Download link of asset.
 It can contain query parameters.
  * @param {string | undefined} ext File extension of asset.
-If undefined, it will be automatically determined from URL but is not guaranteed to be correct.
+If undefined, it will be automatically determined from the URL but is not guaranteed to be correct.
  * @returns Path to asset relative to index.html of webpage */ export function getAssetFileName(